hadley/tidy-data/correspondence/2-response.md

 > contractions, ambiguous pronouns ("It's often said..."), and casually
 > addresses the reader in second-person form.
 (R2)

-I have largely kept the conversational style of the paper.
+I have largely kept the conversational style of the paper, while trying to make it easier to understand.
 I don't think it's necessary for a scientific paper to be too formal.
 This work appeals more to practicioners of data analysis than academic statisticians, so I think it is particularly important that the writing is approachable.

 > The author also switches between the use of italics, boldface, quotes,